glazum/glazum-ios-sdk/README.md

         section.
 This will give you access to the SDK across all files.
-    2. Get your Application IPD which you can find at [http://www.glazum.com/dashboard/](Glazum Dashboard)
+    2. Get your Application IPD which you can find at [Glazum Dashboard](http://www.glazum.com/dashboard/)
     3. Launch Glazum with your Application ID

 		- (BOOL) application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {